Menu

 Children are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Our school rules, rewards and sanctions, which are displayed in all classrooms, are referred to regularly and consistently upheld.
 The children are well aware of the laws in school and class and work with the teacher to formulate these.

-Within school, children are actively encouraged to make decisions and choices, knowing that they are in a safe and supportive environment.
-As a school, we educate and provide boundaries for children to take risks and make choices safely.
-Children are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example, through our E-Safety and PSHE lessons.
-Children are given the freedom to make choices and make decisions - this may be through participation in one of our lunchtime enrichment or extra-curricular clubs.
+Within school pupils are actively encouraged to make choices knowing that they are in a safe and supportive environment.
+As a school we educate and provide boundaries for our pupils to make choices safely through provision of an empowering education in a safe environment.
+Pupils are encouraged to know, understand and exercise their right and personal freedoms and advised how to exercise these safely, for example through our e-safety and PSHE lessons.
+Whether it is through choice of learning challenge, how they record a certain piece of work or participation in numerous after school or lunchtime clubs, our pupils are given the freedom to make choices.

 Assemblies are regularly planned to enrich children’s understanding of different faiths and beliefs.
 Our RE and PSHE teaching reinforces this.
 By the time they leave us, all children have learnt about the beliefs and practices of people of the following world faiths; Judaism, Sikhism, Hinduism, Buddhism and Islam.
 The children visit places of worship and have the opportunity to develop their knowledge and understanding of these different faiths.